-Incurred claims at an annual rate per \$100 of covered payroll are calculated as described in Section 2.A. and Section 3, Exhibit I. Since 1980, the goal for the general reserve has been to maintain it at approximately 20% of the claim reserve (\$5,172,322 as of June 30, 2019).
-Thus, the "target" is equal to \$1,034,464 (20% x \$5,172,322), as compared to the actual general reserve of \$2,883,277 as of June 30, 2019.
-Therefore, as of June 30, 2019, the current reserve surpasses the funding target by \$1,848,813.
-The Board adopted a change in the funding period for the general reserve to reach the target reserve level from only one year remaining as of July 1, 2018 to a five year rolling period effective with the July 1, 2019 valuation.
+Incurred claims at an annual rate per \$100 of covered payroll are calculated as described in Section 2.A. and Section 3, Exhibit I. Since 1980, the goal for the general reserve has been to maintain it at approximately 20% of the claim reserve (\$4,210,136 as of June 30, 2020).
+Thus, the "target" is equal to \$842,027 (20% x \$4,210,136), as compared to the actual general reserve of \$4,238,519 as of June 30, 2020.
+Therefore, as of June 30, 2020, the general reserve surpasses the funding target by \$3,396,492.
+The Board adopted the funding period for the general reserve to reach the target reserve level to be a five-year rolling period effective with the July 1, 2019 valuation.

-The Temporary Disability Experience Table indicates that the average cost for the last 20 years per \$100 of covered payroll is \$1.43 before taking into account interest on the general reserve.
-Based on reserves as of June 30, 2019, the expected interest credit for the next year is \$0.01 per \$100 of covered payroll (assuming a 3.50% investment return).
-Thus, the net average rate per \$100 of covered payroll is \$1.42.
+The Temporary and Extended Temporary Disability Experience Table indicates that the average cost for the last 20 years per \$100 of covered payroll is \$1.42 before taking into account interest on the general reserve.
+This average cost includes both the Temporary Disability and Extended Temporary Disability Benefits.
+Based on reserves as of June 30, 2020, the expected interest credit for the next year is \$0.01 per \$100 of covered payroll (assuming a 3.50% investment return).
+Thus, the net average rate per \$100 of covered payroll is \$1.41.
 In 2000, \$11 million was transferred over from the Permanent Total Disability Fund and the entire Temporary and Extended Temporary Disability Benefit became payable from this Fund.
 Then, from 2000 through 2007, the general reserve followed a decreasing trend due to the contribution rates being lower than the increased claim rates.
 However, this trend reversed itself during 2008 through 2010 and then decreased during 2010 to 2012.
-During 2013, the General Reserve increased due to a decrease in the claim reserve and a decrease in benefit payments.
-During 2014, the General reserve decreased due to an increase in the claims reserve and the increase in benefit payments.
-During 2015 to 2019, the general reserve increased due to the contribution rates being higher than the claim rates.
-The claim reserve has increased slightly from the last year due to an increase in the reserve factor determined by the Retirement office as noted below.
+During 2013, the general reserve increased due to a decrease in the claim reserve and a decrease in benefit payments.
+During 2014, the general reserve increased due to an increase in the claims reserve and the increase in benefit payments.
+During 2015 to 2020, the general reserve increased due to the contribution rates being higher than the claim rates.
+The claim reserve has decreased slightly from the last year due to a decrease in open claims partially offset by an increase in the reserve factor determined by the Retirement Office as noted below.

-As noted above, the total contribution rate needed to pay for expected claims is \$1.43 per \$100 of covered payroll.
-In order to reduce the general reserve to the target level over the current policy period of five years, we recommend a total contribution of \$1.33 per \$100 of covered payroll.
-After taking into account the employee contribution of \$1 per biweekly payroll period (which amounts to approximately \$0.02 per \$100 of covered payroll), the net recommended Department rate is \$1.31.
-The recommended contribution rate is unchanged from the prior valuation.
+As noted above, the total contribution rate needed to pay for expected claims is \$1.42 per \$100 of covered payroll.
+In order to reduce the general reserve to the target level over the current policy period of five years, we recommend a total contribution of \$1.27 per \$100 of covered payroll.
+After taking into account the employee contribution of \$1 per biweekly payroll period (which amounts to approximately \$0.02 per \$100 of covered payroll), the net recommended Department rate is \$1.25 per \$100 of covered payroll.
+For comparison, the recommended contribution rate in the prior valuation was \$1.31 per \$100 of covered payroll.